-Sonic is required to disclose \$476M of debt which expires in 2017 as a current liability as at 30 June 2016.
-As a result the Balance Sheet shows a deficiency of working capital of \$84M.
-In July 2016, Sonic entered into a 5 year CHF325M bank debt facility to refinance these facilities.
-Sonic also has significant headroom available in cash and undrawn facilities, and has priced an issue of notes into the United States Private Placement ("USPP") market for €200M at a fixed coupon of 1.75% for 10 years, with funding expected in November 2016.
+Sonic is required to disclose \$821M of debt drawn under facilities which expire before 30 June 2018 as a current liability as at 30 June 2017.
+As a result the Consolidated Balance Sheet shows a deficiency of working capital of \$311M.
+Sonic intends to refinance this debt and foresees no difficulty in doing so based on discussions with existing lenders and approaches from potential new lenders.
+Sonic also has significant headroom available in cash and undrawn facilities.
 The financial report has therefore been prepared on a "going concern" basis.